General OT Questions

 What if I/you are late for a session?

-The session will start at the time scheduled and will last for one hour.
-If the session starts late due to a client reason, it will still finish an hour after the agreed session start time.
-If the session starts late due to the therapist's late arrival, the session will last for one hour from when the therapist arrives.
+The session will start at the time scheduled.
+If the session starts late due to a client reason, it will still finish at the agreed end time.
+If the session starts late due to the therapist's late arrival, the session will last for the time booked, from when the therapist arrives.

 Are sessions confidential?